raquo/Laminar/README.md

 ### Special Cases

-Laminar is conceptually a simple layer adding a reactive API to Scala DOM Builder.
+Laminar is conceptually a simple layer that brings a reactive API to Scala DOM Builder.
 In general there is no magic to it, what goes in goes out, transformed in some obvious way.
 However, in a few cases we do some ugly things under the hood so that you don't need to pull your hair and still do said ugly things in your own code.

 Please let me know via github issues if any of this magic caused you grief.
 It's supposed to be almost universally helpful.